 "This is a clear indication that the ITER Project is moving ahead and is able to keep schedule," said meeting Chair Arnaud Devred, ITER Superconductor Systems and Auxiliaries Section Leader.

 ''In spite of the difficulties of coordinating work at about 30 suppliers and six Domestic Agencies around the world,'' says Arnaud Devred, ''the ITER conductor community has always tried to work in a cooperative and synergetic manner.''

 In Devred's opinion, "in spite of the difficulties of coordinating work with about 30 suppliers and six Domestic Agencies around the world, the ITER conductor community has always tried to work in a cooperative and synergetic manner, and the conductor meetings have always been a great opportunity for sharing experience and tackling difficult interface issues."

 The Conductor Meeting is also an opportunity to showcase the work done in the Russian Federation and for the Domestic Agencies involved in coil procurement to visit the conductor production facility.
-Russia is responsible for the procurement of 22 kilometres of conductors, destined for toroidal field (TF) coils, and 11 kilometres destined for the poloidal field (PF) coils of the ITER magnet system.
-TF coils include more than 90 tons of superconducting Nb3Sn strands; PF coils include 40 tons of niobium-titanium (Nb-Ti) strands.
+Russia is responsible for the procurement of 22 kilometres of conductors, destined for toroidal field coils, and 11 kilometres destined for the poloidal field coils of the ITER magnet system.
+Toroidal field coils include more than 90 tonnes of superconducting Nb3Sn strands; poloidal field coils include 40 tonnes of niobium-titanium (Nb-Ti) strands.